 If you have started a new file but used Advanced Options to bring in the Prior Year trial balance, you will need to rename the Lead Schedules using the instructions below.
 Once completed, simply delete the spare folders.

-Once the File has created, the old Lead Schedule references will roll forward into the new file.
+Once the File has been created, the old Lead Schedule references will roll forward into the new file.
 These Lead Schedules will now need to be referenced in the new template.

 In Edit Accounting Structure you can edit the Lead Schedule references by using the table below.